Performance Appraisal Process

 Develop goals and responsibilities for the future.
 Give detailed explanations of your expectations for the upcoming quarter.
 The more detail an employee receives, the more equipped they will be to perform according to your objectives.
 Goals should be specific, achievable and measurable, focused on results, and limited to a set period of time.

 Address the areas that you previously informed the employee you would discuss.
 Give constructive feedback that motivates the employee to pursue their goals in a more productive manner.
 Be sure to define how the goals you have set relate to the areas you are discussing.
 For example, link their leadership skills to taking on new responsibilities in the coming quarter.
 Be detail-oriented and give specific examples whenever possible.
 Framing information in a real-world situation makes it far easier for employees to make connections to their daily lives.
-Your goal with feedback is to promote growth whether it’s through training and motivation.
+Your goal with feedback is to promote growth, whether it’s through training or motivation.

 After completing the appraisal, review it with your supervisor or upper management.
 After all the information has been shared with your superiors, set a time to meet and discuss the appraisal with the employee.
-Have the employee make notes and sign the appraisal then pass it on to human resources, your supervisor, or whoever who do the final processing.
+Have the employee make notes and sign the appraisal, then pass it on to human resources, your supervisor, or whoever who do the final processing.

 From there, management should assess who has performed the best and make decisions as to who deserves to be promoted or given a raise.
-They will also weed out any employees who have not shown progresses after several performance appraisals and those employees may be terminated.
+They will also weed out any employees who have not shown progresses after several performance appraisals, and those employees may be terminated.
 Decisions should be handed down quickly before the new year or quarter begins.

 The process of a performance appraisal is a straightforward one.
 The goal is to move through performance appraisals quickly and efficiently.
 Getting bogged down in paperwork only slows the overall effect of a performance appraisal.
 The best way to move through this process is through automation.

-Implementing a performance management system into your business’s model would allow for regular, even continuous feedback, rather than simple one-off performance appraisals.
+Implementing a performance management system into your business’s model would allow for regular, even continuous, feedback rather than simple one-off performance appraisals.
 To find out more about continuous feedback systems, feel free to contact us for further information.
 We are standing by to answer all your questions.